looprock/slack-gateway/README.md

 a logstash http output compatible slack api gateway

 ## why?

 I was trying to get a few things out of this service:

 1. submit to multiple channels from a single endpoint

-2. accept data from logstash from the default http plugin

-3. not have to expose and maintain the slack api endpoint in multiple applications
+2. not have to expose and maintain the slack api endpoint in multiple applications

-4. do different things with different types of data
+3. do different things with different types of data

-5. handle per-channel posting across multiple teams

 ## Installation

+### Environment variables
+token - your slack token, default: None host - OPTIONAL: the IP to listen on, default: 0.0.0.0 port - OPTIONAL: the port to listen on, default: 18080

+### Manual setup
-1. pip install -r requirements.txt
+pip install -r requirements.txt

-2. configure gateway.conf

-3. start from the same directory as gateway.conf or point to gateway.conf via -c
+copy slack-gateway.py to /usr/local/bin (or something)

+token=x0x0-some-bogus-string /usr/local/bin/slack-gateway.py

+### Docker setup
+docker build -t some/slack-gateway .

+docker run -it -p 8080:8080 -e token=x0x0-some-bogus-string some/slack-gateway

 ##POSTing to slack-gateway